-Applications are invited for two Senior MRI Research Radiographer positions based in the Wellcome Centre for Human Neuroimaging (WHN), current research studies of which embrace all aspects of higher cognitive function, including vision, hearing, memory, language, reasoning, emotion, decision making and social interactions.
+Applications are invited for a Senior MRI Research Radiographer position based in the Wellcome Centre for Human Neuroimaging (WHN), current research studies of which embrace all aspects of higher cognitive function, including vision, hearing, memory, language, reasoning, emotion, decision making and social interactions.

 Developing Our People